Trial of the Six: Background

+The years of World War I in Greece were defined by the National Schism, an at times violent conflict between King Constantine I and Prime Minister Eleftherios Venizelos over Greece's alignment in the conflict.
+Venizelos's pro-Entente faction prevailed in time for the Armistice of Mudros, and Greece, now under the leadership of King Alexander (a puppet of Venizelos) aggressively pursued the Greek-populated lands across the Aegean Sea, according to the irredentist Megali Idea.
+Greek troops landed in Asia Minor in May 1919, and their advance was emboldened by the signing of the Treaty of Sèvres in August 1920.
+The unexpected death of King Alexander months later, however, threw the Greek government and army into disarray and spelled the end of Entente aid to the Greek war effort.
+This collapse coincided with the increasing effectiveness of Turkish forces resisting the Greek advance, particularly troops under the command of the Soviet-backed Mustafa Kemal.
+Soon, Greek troops were in retreat across Asia Minor.

-On 9 September 1922, Turkish military and guerilla forces entered the city of Smyrna (now İzmir), in Asia Minor, which was previously occupied by Greece by the Treaty of Sèvres.
+On 9 September 1922, Turkish military and guerilla forces entered the city of Smyrna (now İzmir).
 Hundreds of thousands of Greek residents from Asia Minor fled to Smyrna seeking transportation across the sea to escape the advancing Turks.
 The pro-royalist government in Athens lost control of the situation and could only watch as the events unfolded.
 The retreating Greek "Army of the East" abandoned Smyrna on 8 September, the day before the Turkish Army moved in.
 Transportation arrived late and in too small numbers relative to the number of people trying to flee, resulting in chaos and panic.
-In a chaotic and bloody battle which would come to be known as the "Greco-Turkish War", Greece lost the Asia Minor land mandate to Turkey.
-Those who survived the bloody evacuation of the area would spend the rest of their lives as refugees.
-This event became known in Greece as "the Asia Minor Disaster" (Greek: Μικρασιατική Καταστροφή, Mikrasiatiki Katastrophi).
+The abandonment of Smyrna effectively marked the end of Greece's territorial aspirations in Asia Minor.
+Those who survived the bloody evacuation of the area and the ensuing ensuing conflagration would spend the rest of their lives as refugees.
+The loss of Greece's mandate in Asia Minor became known in Greece as "the Asia Minor Disaster" (Greek: Μικρασιατική Καταστροφή, Mikrasiatiki Katastrophi).